PierreMrt/amazon_sentiment_analysis/README.md

 Once we have a large dataset, the next part is to clean it.
 Indeed when we work with NLP it is important to have normalized data.
 The main steps are as follow:
 1. Tokenize the text
 2. Remove punctuation and other special characters
-3. Normalize the case (evry words need to be in lower case)
+3. Normalize the case (every words need to be in lower case)
 4. Remove stop words

 [More details here.](https://github.com/PierreMrt/Amazon_sentiment_analysis/tree/main/data_cleaning#data-cleaning)

 ### Data exploration
-This part is about understanding our dataset and identify potential trends in it, in order choose the best parameters for our ML classifiers.
+This part is about understanding our dataset and identify potential trends in it, in order to choose the best parameters for our ML classifiers.

 [More details here.](https://github.com/PierreMrt/Amazon_sentiment_analysis/tree/main/analysis_and_visualization#data-exploration-and-classifier-analysis)